Canon T70: Data back

 A dedicated Command Back 70 supported date and data imprinting as well as time exposures, to take a photograph at a programmed time, and to take time-lapse photos at programmed intervals.
 The shutter of the T70 was not battery dependent during bulb exposures, and was one reason why the command back could support timed exposures of several hours duration.

+Marketing

+In Japan, Canon released promotional materials for the T70 featuring artwork by Akira creator Katsuhiro Otomo, who also directed two commercials for the camera.

+In the U.S., the T70 was endorsed by sports personalities such as Larry Bird, Wayne Gretzky, and John Madden.

 Reception

 When it was introduced, the Canon T70 was considered technologically advanced compared to other SLR cameras.
 Reviewing the camera in Popular Science, Everett Ortner said that the T70 "could be...too good for amateurs.
 It is certainly far removed from those other technological wonders designed for amateurs".
 He praised the high degree of control, coupled with automation, that the T70 allows photographers to use, reducing "the role of the camera from that of master to servant."